Bioconservatism: Responsibility

 Sandel argues that due to the increasing role of genetic enhancement, there will be an 'explosion' of responsibility on humanity.

-He argues that genetic engineering will increase parental responsibility as "parents become responsible for choosing, or failing to choose, the right traits for their children".
+He argues that genetic engineering will increase parental responsibility as "parents become responsible for choosing, or failing to choose, the right traits for their children."
 He believes that such responsibility will lead to genes become a matter of choice rather than a matter of chance.
 Sandel illustrates this argument through the lens of sports: in athletics, undesirable outcomes are often attributed to extrinsic values such as lack of preparation or lapse in discipline.
-With the introduction of genetic engineering athletes, Sandel believes that athletes will bear additional responsibility for their talents and performance; for example, for failing to acquire the intrinsic traits necessary for success.
+With the introduction of genetic engineering to athletics, Sandel believes that athletes will bear additional responsibility for their talents and performance; for example, for failing to acquire the intrinsic traits necessary for success.
 Sandel believes this can be extrapolated to society as a whole: individuals will be forced to shoulder more responsibility for deficiencies in the face of increased genetic choice.

 Solidarity

-Sandel points out that without genetic engineering, a child is "at the mercy of the genetic lottery".
-Insurance markets allow a pooling of risk for the benefit of all: those who turn out to be healthy subsidise those who are not.
+Sandel points out that without genetic engineering, a child is "at the mercy of the genetic lottery."
+Insurance markets allow a pooling of risk for the benefit of all: those who turn out to be healthy subsidize those who are not.
 This could be phrased more generally as: individual success is not fully determined by that individual or their parents, as genetic traits are to some extent randomly assigned from a collective pool.
 Sandel argues that, because we all face the same risks, social insurance schemes that rely on a sense of solidarity are possible.
 However, genetic enhancement gives individuals perfect genetic knowledge and increased resistance to some diseases.
 Enhanced individuals would not opt into such a system or such human community, because it would involve guaranteed losses for them.
 They would feel no debt to their community, and social solidarity would disappear.

-Sandel argues that solidarity 'arises when men and women reflect on the contingency of their talents and fortunes'.

-He argues that if our genetic endowments begin to be seen as 'achievements for which we can claim credit', society would have no obligation to share with those less fortunate.
+Sandel argues that solidarity 'arises when men and women reflect on the contingency of their talents and fortunes.'
+He argues that if our genetic endowments begin to be seen as 'achievements for which we can claim credit,' society would have no obligation to share with those less fortunate.
 Consequently, Sandel mounts a case against the perfection of genetic knowledge because it would end the solidarity arising when people reflect on the non-necessary nature of their fortunes.

 Leon Kass

-In his paper “Ageless Bodies, Happy Souls", Leon Kass argues for bioconservatism.
+In his paper "Ageless Bodies, Happy Souls," Leon Kass argues for bioconservatism.
 His argument was first delivered as a lecture at the Washington D.C.
 Ethics and Public Policy Center and later published as an article in The Atlantic.
-Although it was written during the time when Kass chaired the President's Council on Bioethics, the views expressed are his own, and not those of the Council.
+Although it was written during the time when Kass chaired the President's Council on Bioethics, the views expressed are his own, and not those of the council.